lokeller/carteggio/UITests/README.md

 ---------------------

 0. Build the Carteggio App with ant (see main README)

 1. First you need to import this directory as an eclipse project (File -> Import -> General -> Existing Project )

 2. Then you need to copy the file test.properties.default to test.properties and set the values inside

-3. Finally you can run any of the tests from eclipse by doing right-click and on the test ( Run as -> Junit Test ) When asked choose to run the tests as normal Junit tests (not android ones).
+3. Finally you can run any of the tests from eclipse by doing right-click and on the test
+   ( Run as -> Junit Test -> Eclipse JUnit Launcher )